isomerpages/pa-cdccs/_happenings/Upcoming Events/Skills For Good Festival 2023.md

 Organised by Central Singapore Community Development Council, the **Skills for Good Festival 2023** aims to promote skills for the good of **Self**, **Community** and for **Life**.

-This year’s edition will feature new learning journeys where participants go on learning field trips across Singapore to learn firsthand from industry experts about trends, jobs and skills in Singapore’s key growth areas – the **Digital, Green and Care economies**.
+This year’s edition will feature new learning journeys where participants go on learning field trips across Singapore to learn firsthand from industry experts about trends, jobs and skills in Singapore’s key growth areas – the **Green, Digital and Care economies**.

 Skills For Good Festival 2023 Event Details